-You are expected to commit to the program and are required to abide to the Code of Conduct of CivVic Labs and the terms and conditions laid out by each government challenge owner.
-You are expected to execute on the work that they create with the challenge owner and deliver it in a timely manner.
+You are expected to commit to the program by participating in all program sessions and are required to abide to the Code of Conduct of CivVic Labs and the terms and conditions laid out by each government challenge owner.
+You are expected to execute on the work that is created with the challenge owner and deliver it in a timely manner.

 All IP rights created by the startup will be owned by the startup.
-Likewise, all IP rights created by the Challenge Owner during the course of the Program, can be either owned by the Challenge Owner or assigned to the startup upon creation.
-Both parties retain their background IP that they bring to the program.
-Both parties can renegotiate IP arrangements prior to the Acceleration stage and prior to entering the Implementation contract at the end of the Program.
+Likewise, all IP rights created by the challenge owner during the course of the Program, can be either owned by the challenge owner or assigned to the startup upon creation.
+Both parties retain the background IP that they bring to the program.
+Both parties can renegotiate IP arrangements prior to the accelerator and prior to entering the Development contract at the end of the Program.

-No but you are highly encouraged to work from the CivVic Labs offices.
-The government partner will be involved in parts of the program and will drop in at the CivVic Labs offices some of the time.
-If necessary, you may co-locate with your government partner.
+No, but you are highly encouraged to work from the Victorian Innovation Hub (when it is possible again).
+The challenge owners will be involved in parts of the program and will drop in at the Hub some of the time.
+If necessary, and invited to, you may co-locate with your challenge owner.
 The aim of the program is to encourage working together in building a solution.

-For the duration of the program, you will have access to hot desks in the Accelerator Space in the Victorian Innovation Hub at 710 Collins St, Docklands.
+For the duration of the program, you will have access to mentors, coaches and advisors, networks and hot desks in the Accelerator Space in the Victorian Innovation Hub at 710 Collins St, Docklands (when it is permitted).

 While working at the Victorian Innovation Hub, you will have access to meeting room facilities, basic kitchen facilities, locker, showers, bicycle parking facilities and WiFi access.

-The capital is to support the development of the minimum viable product to help secure the Implementation contract.
+The capital is to support the development of the minimum viable product to help secure the Development contract.